emmenru/Music-AI-workshop/README.md

 3. **Run the Notebook**:
    Open `AI-music-workshop.ipynb` in Jupyter Notebook.
 All configurations, including ordinal columns and recode mappings, will load automatically.

-## Dependencies

-The project requires the following Python libraries, which can be installed via the `requirements.txt` file:

-- pandas
-- numpy
-- scipy
-- matplotlib
-- seaborn
-- statsmodels
-- jupyter